e1ioan/rokuphp/README.md

 # Enable H.264/RTSP to HLS in IP Camera Viewer Pro on Roku

+## 1. Install Raspbian

 You will need a Raspberry Pi.
 I'm using for my tests the "Raspberry PI 3 Model B", but any Raspberry Pi with an Ethernet port or WiFi support should work.

+If you already have Raspbian installed on your Raspberry Pi, skip to ## 2

 First, you need to install Raspbian OS on your Raspberry Pi.
 To do this, you can follow the instructions here: https://www.raspberrypi.org/learning/noobs-install/worksheet/